 Amy is a SE London based Artist/cowboy.
-An occasional latex designer, she has a love for the filthy whether it be people or practices.
-She is new to rope and Anatomie, working here since the beginning of 2021.
-A rope switch, she finds inspiration in the ways rope can be sexy, silly and saccharine.
-As life presses restart she is looking forward to expanding her rope skills, making new friends, and launching her nonprofit kink collective Aimless Gallery, with its ethically sourced kink shop and inclusive kink nights, to support LGBTQIA and surrounding communities.
+An occasional latex designer, they has a love for the filthy whether it be people or practices.
+They are new to rope and Anatomie, working here since the beginning of 2021.
+A rope switch, they find inspiration in the ways rope can be sexy, silly and saccharine.
+As life presses restart they are looking forward to expanding their rope skills, making new friends, and launching their nonprofit kink collective Aimless Gallery, with its ethically sourced kink shop and inclusive kink nights, to support LGBTQIA and surrounding communities.

 Anna Noctuelle discovered Shibari 15 years ago and has worked with this art form as a model, performer and teacher from inside the ropes.
 With her background in classical ballet and as a passionate yoga student, Anna has exceptional body awareness skills in ropes and suspension.
 Her background in classical dance and her spiritual practice influence her aesthetic and philosophical approach to Shibari.
 She believes that kinbaku is a dance of the soul that can teach you life, vision and maybe even wisdom.